 The retreat - organised by the APT and the Rights and Liberty Department (RLPD) of the Thai Ministry of Justice, in collaboration with the Cross Cultural Foundation (CrCF) - is the first step in a joint effort to develop training modules for police and other investigating officers on the Méndez Principles on Effective Interviewing and Information Gathering.

-It is also a key component of the #SafeinCustody project, coordinated by the APT, CrCF, and partners in Malaysia and the Philippines, to end forced confessions and incommunicado detention in the three countries.
+It is also a key component of the #SafeInCustody project, coordinated by the APT, CrCF, and partners in Malaysia and the Philippines, to end forced confessions and incommunicado detention in the three countries.

-We know torture and ill-treatment is most likley to occur on arrest or during the first hours of custody.
+We know torture and ill-treatment is most likely to occur on arrest or during the first hours of custody.
 Implementing strong safeguards in detention, including through effective interviewing, is essential to reduce these risks and uphold the dignity of people deprived of liberty.

 Held on 17-18 February 2022, the retreat brought together law enforcement officers from the Royal Thai Police (RTP), the Department of Special Investigation and Internal Security Operation Command, as well as public prosecutors, judges and correctional officers.